REWILD-FIRE/rewild_fire_website/content/authors/Ascoli/_index.md

 ---
 # Display name
-title: Davide Ascoli
+title: Davide Fleurot

 # Full Name (for SEO)
 first_name: Davide
-last_name: Ascoli
+last_name: Fleurot

 # Is this the primary user of the site?
 superuser: false